The best local movers for Olympia to Dayton moves

 - Dayton’s population is about 148% greater than Olympia.

-- Dayton's public transportation has a score of 6 out of 10 versus Olympia's lower score of 5.
+- Dayton’s public transportation score of 6 out of 10 is higher than Olympia’s score of 5.

 - Dayton is more walkable than Olympia with a score of 45 out of 100 vs Olympia’s 39 out of 100.

-- Dayton has a bike-friendliness score 47 out of 100, which means it isn't as accessible to and safe for cyclists as Olympia, which has a score of 59 out of 100.
+- Dayton has a bike-friendliness score of 47 out of 100, which means it isn’t as accessible or safe for cyclists as Olympia, which has a score of 59.

 - Dayton’s crime rate is lower than Olympia with a score of 4.0 compared to Olympia’s 27.95.
 This means that Dayton neighborhoods are safer than 4.0% of all U.S. neighborhoods, and Olympia neighborhoods are safer than 27.95%.